chrismeteling/learning_go/README.md

       Person        //call Person by .Person
-      Model string  //call Person vars by .Person.Name }              //or directly .Name  since Android is a Person Use the "Is Relationship" to create OO Programms
+      Model string  //call Person vars by .Person.Name }              //or directly .Name  since Android is a Person Use the "Is Relationship" to create OO Programms, calll methhouds my Android.methodOfPerson()
 ###Interfaces
+Create an Interface, interfaces contain a number of methods, not vars (like structs)

+    type Shape interface {
+      area() float64        //all objects of shape have to contain the method area() }
+Interfaces can be used like a placeholder for any fitting object, therefore it can even be used as a field

+          type MultiShape struct {
+            shapes []Shape      //the interface is used as a field in a struct }
 ##fmt
 Read input